nterreri/thesis/report/appendix.md

 The RiveScript-based chatbot instance returned expects messages to be forwarded to it in the form of a *messagelog.message.Message* instance.
-The Message class simply requires that both a userid and message content be provided.
+The Message class simply requires that both a user ID and message content be provided.
 This is to enforce conformity with the interface defined in the *botinterface/bot_abstract.py*
-module: the *reply(message)* method should take a single argument while the caller retains control of the creation and management of userids independently of the core chatbot component (Figure 4.1).
+module: the *reply(message)* method should take a single argument while the caller retains control of the creation and management of user IDs independently of the core chatbot component (Figure 4.1).

 As mentioned before, the conversation logging facilities provided by the